IIITLucknowSWEngg/CSAICSBTeam020/Assignment/06_Design.md

 - Order confirmations and status updates.
 - Promotional emails and SMS alerts.
 Use batch processing for notifications to improve performance during high-demand periods.

-#### 4.2.7 Recommendation Engine
-Uses machine learning to suggest products based on:
-- User purchase history.
-- Browsing behavior and preferences.
-The engine should be scalable and leverage cloud resources for processing large datasets.

 ---